AdobeDocs/campaign-classic.en/help/delivery/using/creating-notifications.md

    >
    >**[!UICONTROL Badge]** and **[!UICONTROL Alert and badge]** type notifications enable you to modify the value of the badge (the number above the mobile application logo).
 To refresh the badge, you just have to enter 0 as the value.
 If the field is empty, the badge value will not change.

 1. Click the **[!UICONTROL Insert emoticon]** icon to insert emoticons to your push notification.
-To customize the emoticon list, refer to [customize the emoticon list](../../delivery/using/customizing-emoticon-list.md)
+To customize the emoticon list, refer to [customizing the emoticon list](../../delivery/using/customizing-emoticon-list.md)

 1. The **[!UICONTROL Action button]** allows you to define a label for the action button appearing on the alert notifications (**action_loc_key** field of the payload).
 If your iOS application manages localizable strings (**Localizable.strings**), enter the corresponding key into this field.
 If your application does not manage localizable text, enter the label that you want to see appear on the action button.
 For more information on localizable strings, consult the [Apple documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html#//apple_ref/doc/uid/TP40008194-CH10-SW1) .
 1. In the **[!UICONTROL Play a sound]** field, select the sound to be played by the mobile terminal when the notification is received.

    >[!NOTE]
    >
    >Sounds must be included in the application and defined when the service is created.
-Refer to [Configure iOS external account](../../delivery/using/configuring-the-mobile-application.md#configuring-external-account-ios).
+Refer to [Configuring iOS external account](../../delivery/using/configuring-the-mobile-application.md#configuring-external-account-ios).

 1. In the **[!UICONTROL Application variables]** field, enter the value of each variable.
 Application variables let you define notification behavior: for instance, you can configure a specific application screen to be displayed when the user activates the notification.

    >[!NOTE]
    >
    >Application variables must be defined in the code of the mobile application and entered during service creation.
-For more on this, refer to: [Configure a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+For more on this, refer to: [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 1. Once the notification is configured, click the **[!UICONTROL Preview]** tab to preview the notification.